Croatia Inn to Inn Kayaking

 As a grand finale, we head to Zadar: we visit its Roman ruins, soak up its geometrically-perfect architecture, and watch the sun set from the harbour wall as its legendary “sea organ” serenades us with otherworldly harmonies.

-Inn to Inn kayaking, hiking and optional stand up paddle boarding!
+Kayaking, hiking and optional stand up paddle boarding!

 After settling into a historic hotel in Split’s Diocletian’s Palace, wander though ancient streets for a welcome dinner in an atmospheric setting.